Building Assessment (Building Rules Consent)

 Building Fire Safety Committee

-Local Government plays an important role in protecting the ongoing safety of building occupiers and users through the provisions of the Development Act 1993.
+Local Government plays an important role in protecting the ongoing safety of building occupiers and users through the provisions of the Planning, development and Infrastructure Act 2016.

 The focus of the Building Fire Safety Committee is to ensure that buildings are adequately protected against fire.
 The committee's activities are prioritised to ensure that firstly, there is a reasonable standard of safety for the occupiers of buildings.
 Secondly, the committee seeks to ensure that there is a minimal spread of fire and smoke within buildings.
 Thirdly, the committee seeks to ensure that there is an acceptable fire-fighting environment provided within buildings.